carloshoyos/euler-a-day/readme.md

 ## Motivation ##

-After one year of a daily work out routine, the results have been extraordinary.
-It might not feel like a big effort, but it took many false starts to get here.
-Boils down to **"do a little bit every day"**.
+In the last year I have built an exercise routine where the habit of daily work outs has become entrenched with extraordinary results.
+Thnking about previous false starts, the key for success boils down to **"do a little bit every day"**.

 This is my attempt at building a similar habit for math + coding.
 Why?